-At the end of the course the student will be able to:
+Course Outcomes: On completion of the course, students will be able to

 - 1. Explain the basics of embedded systems and classify its applications - 2.
 Compare various types of memories, sensors and Input / Output devices. - 3.
 Summerize the embedded firmware for various applications. - 4.
 Interpret the characteristics of Real time operating Systems - 5.
 Illustrate the concepts of shared memory and task communications